kodingkoning/Cal-DISKS/mid-year-report.md

 # Progress Report

+View the project at [github.com/kodingkoning/sketch](https://github.com/kodingkoning/sketch).
+This repo is private, so please send an email to koningelizabeth@gmail.com to request access.

 ## 1. Project vision and overview
 Genetic research involves immense volumes of data in sequences of DNA.
 A common question about the sequences is: how similar are two or more sequences?
 A widespread approach to answering the question is using k-mers, which are segments of length k that make up the larger sequence.
 Comparing the sets of k-mers for the sequences can give an estimate of the similarity between the sequences.